Advertise Lake Vacation Rentals

 The Warms Springs Recreation Area near Lake Sonoma has a picnic area with a group pavilion.
 There is plenty of room for a family reunion or any group outing.
 The Milt Brandt Visitor Center is open year round and has exhibits about the construction of the dam and the filling of Lake Sonoma, as well as the history of the Dry Creek Valley and the Pomo Indians.
 The Pomo Indians were the original inhabitants of the valley and have a rich tradition of basket making.

 Lake Sonoma is 50 miles north of San Francisco and 13 miles from Healdsburg.
-Sonoma County has any amenity a visitor could want including restaurants and lodging options.
+Sonoma County has nearly any amenity that a visitor could want including many restaurants and lodging options.
 The 200,000 acre Sonoma County extends from the Pacific Coast to the Mayacamas Mountains.
 Vineyards make up 65,000 acres and there are over 250 wineries including 120 around the Russian River alone.
 Russian settlers planted the first grapes as early as 1812.
 Today about 190,000 tons of grapes are produced in Sonoma County each year.

 In addition to the water sports, fishing, wildlife and wine tasting, visitors to Lake Sonoma can stand in the shadow of the giant redwoods some of which are over 300 feet tall and 1,400 years old.
 A trip to Lake Sonoma is as varied as Sonoma County itself with something to please everyone.